bharathreddy3468/nlp_emotion/README.md

 ## Overview
-This is a Flask app which helps in predicting whether a message is spam or not.
+This is a Flask app which helps in predicting the emotion of a message.

 ## Motivation
 Learning Data science is not enough , showing what you have learned will make a difference.
 This pandemic helped me in learning data science and also this is my first end to end project.